Stanisław Tkocz

 Stanisław Tkocz (1936–2016) was an international speedway rider from Poland.

 Speedway career

 Tkocz reached the final of the Speedway World Championship on two occasions in the 1961 Individual Speedway World Championship and the 1966 Individual Speedway World Championship.

-He was a two times Polish champion after he won gold at the Polish Individual Speedway Championship in 1958 and 1965.
+Tkocz was a two times Polish champion after he won gold at the Polish Individual Speedway Championship in 1958 and 1965.
 Tkocz reached the 1958 European Final as part of the 1958 Individual Speedway World Championship.

 Tkocz was part of the Górnik/ROW Rybnik team that dominated the Team Speedway Polish Championship during the 1960s and were rewarded with United Kingdom tours in 1965 and 1966.